msymeonides/Migrate3D/README.md

 This filter is an integer parameter that denotes the total number of 'moving' timepoints an object must exceed to be considered for certain summary features, namely those relating to Helicity, Velocity, and Acceleration.
 Tracks which fail to meet this threshold (i.e. number of timepoints for which displacement is above the Arrest Limit) will show no value for those summary features, but will still have their own row on the Summary Sheet with values everywhere but those Helicity/Velocity/Acceleration columns.

 This filter is most useful when the dataset contains objects which are not really moving and are outliers in that sense that could still be useful to have in order to provide context for the rest of the dataset.
 That said, your dataset may already have been filtered down to only objects you are interested in and they are by definition all moving, in which case you can turn this filter off by setting its value to 0.
-When the Helicity option is enabled, this parameter should be set to a number of timepoints that is the minimum at which you can still visually see helicity in the tracks in your particular dataset.
+When the Helicity option is enabled, this parameter should be set high enough that a helical trajectory can be distinguished reliably.
+Helix fitting requires at least six recorded positions, and tracks spanning approximately one complete turn or more provide more meaningful scores.

 ### Contact Length: